Josh Lowe Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.51).
+- The Rockies have a 5.57 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies give up the second-most home runs in baseball (177 total, 1.4 per game).
+- Rockies pitchers combine to give up the third-most home runs in baseball (178 total, 1.4 per game).

-- Blach (1-1 with a 4.14 ERA and 15 strikeouts in 37 2/3 innings pitched) makes the start for the Rockies, his sixth of the season.
+- Gomber will look to grab his 10th victory when he makes the start for the Rockies, his 26th of the season.
+He is 9-9 with a 5.52 ERA and 82 strikeouts in 130 1/3 innings pitched.

-- His last time out was on Wednesday against the Arizona Diamondbacks, when the lefty tossed five innings, surrendering two earned runs while giving up six hits.
+- The lefty last pitched on Wednesday against the Arizona Diamondbacks, when he tossed 5 1/3 innings, allowing six earned runs while giving up seven hits.

-- The 32-year-old has put up an ERA of 4.14, with 3.6 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .311 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.